aspose-total/Aspose.Total-Products/total/en/python-net/conversion/eml-to-docx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EML to DOCX?</h2>

+EML (Electronic Mail) is a file format used to store emails.
+It is widely used by many email clients such as Microsoft Outlook, Mozilla Thunderbird, and Apple Mail.
+DOCX is a file format used by Microsoft Word to store documents.
+It is the default file format for Microsoft Word 2007 and later versions.
+Converting EML to DOCX is useful for archiving emails, sharing emails with others, and for editing emails in Microsoft Word.

-For a Python developer, who is trying to add a EML to DOCX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word DOCX format.
+<h2>How Aspose.Total helps for EML to DOCX Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that makes the conversion of EML to DOCX easy using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word DOCX format.
+The API provides a wide range of features to manipulate the documents and offers a great performance.
+It also supports various other file formats such as PDF, HTML, XPS, and many more.

 {{% /blocks/products/pf/feature-page-summary %}}